hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-relatedperson-notes.md

       1. GET [base]/RelatedPerson?_id=2169591
       1. GET [base]/RelatedPerson?_id=2169591&amp;_revinclude=Provenance:target

-    *Implementation Notes:* Fetches a single RelatedPerson. ([how to search by the logical id](http://hl7.org/fhir/R4/references.html#logical) of the resource)
+    *Implementation Notes:* Fetches a single RelatedPerson ([how to search by the logical id](http://hl7.org/fhir/R4/references.html#logical) of the resource)

 1. **SHOULD** support searching for a related person by an identifier using the **[`identifier`](https://hl7.org/fhir/R4/relatedperson.html#search)** search parameter:
     - **SHALL** support these **[`_revinclude`](http://hl7.org/fhir/R4/search.html#revinclude)** parameters: `Provenance:target`